Skip to main content

 # Use the connector to create a Utils object and print the summary

-utils = Utils(connector)
+utils = Utils(client)

 utils.summary()